James J. Corbett

-James John "Jim" Corbett (September 1, 1866 – February 18, 1933) was an American professional boxer and a World Heavyweight Champion, best known as the only man who ever defeated John L. Sullivan (hence the "man who beat the man" concept of the championship boxing lineage).
+James John Corbett (September 1, 1866 – February 18, 1933) was an American professional boxer and a World Heavyweight Champion, best known as the only man who ever defeated John L. Sullivan (hence the "man who beat the man" concept of the championship boxing lineage).
 Despite a career spanning only 20 bouts, Corbett faced the best competition his era had to offer, squaring off with a total of nine fighters who would later be enshrined alongside him in the International Boxing Hall of Fame.

-Corbett introduced a truly scientific approach to boxing, in which technique triumphed over brute force.
+Corbett introduced a scientific approach to boxing, in which technique and his innovative methods triumphed over brute force.
 He pioneered the daily boxing training routine and regimen, which was adopted by other boxers elsewhere and has survived to modern days almost intact.
 A "big-money fighter," Corbett was one of the first athletes whose showmanship in and out of the ring was just as good as his boxing abilities.
-He was also arguably the first sports sex symbol of the modern era after the worldwide airing of his championship prizefight against Robert Fitzsimmons popularized boxing immensely among the female audience.
+He also arguably became the first modern sports sex symbol after the film of his championship prizefight against Robert Fitzsimmons was aired worldwide, popularizing boxing immensely among the female audience.
 He did so in an era in which prizefighting was illegal in 21 states and was still considered among the most infamous crimes against morality.

 He also pursued a career in acting, both before and after his boxing career.

 Early life

-He was a son of Patrick Corbett, who emigrated from Ballycusheen, Ballinrobe, County Mayo, Ireland in 1854.
+He was a son of Patrick Corbett, who emigrated from Ballycushion, Kilmaine, County Mayo, Ireland in 1854.
+His mother was of Scottish ancestry.
 James Corbett graduated from Sacred Heart High School in San Francisco, California and was rumored to have a college education.
 He pursued a career in acting, performing at a variety of theatres, before becoming a boxer.
 He was also a boxing trainer.
 His brother, Joe Corbett, would become a Major League Baseball pitcher.

 Boxing career

-Dubbed Gentleman Jim Corbett by the media, He has been called the "Father of Modern Boxing" for his scientific approach and technical innovations.
+Dubbed Gentleman Jim Corbett by the media, he has been called the "Father of Modern Boxing" for his scientific approach and technical innovations.

-Corbett-Jackson fight-1891
+Corbett–Jackson fight – 1891

 On May 21, 1891, Corbett fought Peter "Black Prince" Jackson, a much-heralded bout between crosstown rivals, since they were both boxing instructors at San Francisco's two most prestigious athletic clubs.
 They fought to a no-contest after 61 rounds.

 The fight vaulted Corbett to national prominence and the public clamored for a contest between him and champion John L. Sullivan.
 Sullivan reluctantly agreed, and a fight date was set.